-Are you being investigated or prosecuted for the cultivation of cannabis?
+Are you being investigated or prosecuted for a cultivation of cannabis offence?
 Being convicted of such a serious offence could result in a lengthy prison sentence, so don’t leave your freedom to chance.
 Our specialist cannabis cultivation solicitors are here to provide advice and protect your legal rights.

 It is not illegal to supply cannabis seeds in the UK.
 However, it is illegal to germinate and grow them.
 It does not matter whether you intend to manufacture and sell cannabis or not.